guilhermeborgesbastos/live-resume/README.md

 </div>

-You as a **Web Developer** should say no for the conventional text curriculum! **Why not make your own 'Live Resume' instead of an ordinary CV?!** All the code is fully available on this respository.
+You as a **Web Developer** should say no for the conventional *text curriculum*! **Why not make your own 'Live Resume' instead of an ordinary CV?!** All the code is fully available on this repository.

 ## What's included?

 * A fully functional _Angular 9_ application with a customizable template and content;
 * Totally responsive for the mobile and desktop devices;
 * Internationalization for English and Portuguese _(easy for adding/removing new languages - in18 lib)_;
+* Mobile navigation sharing _(Share the resume with native apps like Whatsapp, LinkedIn, Facebook, etc...)_;
+* A complete [Wiki](https://github.com/guilhermeborgesbastos/live-resume/wiki) that provides support;
 * Integrated with Google Analytics;
 * Optimized for SEO  _( Crawler and Bots from Google, Bing, etc... )_;
 * Using the schemas for structured data (schema.org);